lxsmnsyc/the-game/docs/stats.md

 ### Agility

 - Each point increases `Movespeed` by 1 (capped at 500)
-- Each point increases `Cooldown Reduction` by 0.75% (capped at 95%)
+- Each point increases `Cooldown Reduction` by 1

 ### Intelligence

 - Each point increases `Magical Damage` by 2
-- Each point increases `Magical Armor` by 0.75% (capped at 95%)
+- Each point increases `Magical Armor` by 1

 ### Luck

-- Each point increases `Critical Chance` by 0.75% (capped at 100%)
+- Each point increases `Critical Chance` by 1
-- Each point increases `Status Resistance` by 0.75% (capped at 95%)
+- Each point increases `Status Resistance` by 1

 ## Pseudo-Stats